Vulkan: 2016

 The full Vulkan specification and the open-source Vulkan SDK were released on February 16, 2016.

 2018

 On February 26, 2018, Khronos Group announced that the Vulkan API became available to all on macOS and iOS through the MoltenVK library, which enables Vulkan to run on top of Metal.
 Other new developments were shown at SIGGRAPH 2018.
 Previously MoltenVK was a proprietary and commercially licensed solution, but Valve made an arrangement with developer Brenwill Workshop Ltd to open-source MoltenVK under the Apache 2.0 license and as a result the library is now available on GitHub.
 Valve also announced that Dota 2 can as of February 26, 2018 run on macOS using the Vulkan API, which is based on MoltenVK.

 2019

 On February 25, 2019, the Vulkan Safety Critical (SC) Working Group was announced to bring Vulkan GPU acceleration to safety critical industries.

-Google's Stadia streaming cloud gaming service uses Vulkan on Linux based servers with AMD GPUs.
+Google's Stadia streaming cloud gaming service used Vulkan on Linux based servers with AMD GPUs.